To help solve some of the payment industry's most common conundrums, in this blog we're answering 10 of the most common payment questions.

 Traditionally, to accept credit and debit cards online, merchants need three things:

 When a shopper makes a purchase through your website, the payment gateway connects your store to your merchant account and processes the transaction, being the middleman between your account and the shopper's card issuer.
+To learn more, read our guide that helps you choose the best payment gateway for your business.

 Through a Payment Facilitator: